CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

 ## Summary

 In this lab you learned how to :
-- Data Collection and Storage with Azure Storage
 - Create a Function App and Function
 - Audio Transcription with Azure AI Speech
 - Personal Data Detection, Extracting Insights with Azure OpenAI